-Yaz is usually prescribed for women and teenagers who, show no adverse reactions to birth control pills.
-Women who have a history of heart disease or at a high risk of developing blood clots should not take Yaz.
+Yaz is usually prescribed for adults and teenagers who show no adverse reactions to birth control pills.
+People who have a history of heart disease or at a high risk of developing blood clots should not take Yaz.

 You may experience some side effects when using Yaz include nausea, headaches, mood swings, and breast tenderness.

-Best low-cost birth control pill for acne: Ortho Tri-Cyclen
+What is the best low-cost birth control pill for acne?

 Ortho Tri-Cyclen works similarly to Yaz.
 It blocks the production of the hormone androgen, which causes oil glands in our skin to go into overdrive and cause acne.
 Health care providers often prescribe Ortho Tri-Cyclen and a topical acne treatment like tretinoin for the best results.
 The active ingredients in Ortho Tri-Cyclen are a progestin called norgestimate and an estrogen called ethinyl estradiol.

-In a study published in Obstetrics & Gynecology, 164 women aged between 15 to 49, with moderate acne, participated in a study to show the effectiveness of Ortho Tri-Cyclen for treating acne.
+In a study published in Obstetrics & Gynecology, 164 women and people who menstruate aged between 15 to 49, with moderate acne, participated in a study to show the effectiveness of Ortho Tri-Cyclen for treating acne.
 Researchers divided the participants into two groups.
 The first was given Ortho Tri-Cyclen, and the second a placebo pill.
-Scientists discovered that about 136 women on the pill showed significant improvement in their acne.
+Scientists discovered that about 136 people on the pill showed significant improvement in their acne.

 You might experience some side effects when using Ortho Tri-Cyclen, including weight gain, nausea, headaches, mood swings, and changes in your menstrual cycle.
-People who smoke shouldn't use this as they are at risk of experiencing severe side effects like developing a blood clot or a stroke.
-Ortho Tri-Cyclen is prescribed for women and teenagers who are as young as 12 years old (though it varies by state) and have no history of reacting adversely to birth control pills.
+People who are 35 years old or older and smoke shouldn't use this as they are at risk of experiencing severe side effects like developing a blood clot or a stroke.
+Ortho Tri-Cyclen is prescribed for adults and teenagers who are as young as 12 years old (though it varies by state) and have no history of reacting adversely to birth control pills.

-The manufacturers have discontinued ortho Tri-Cyclen, but generic brands with the same active ingredients include Trinessa, Tri-Estarylla, and Tri-Sprintec.
-The average retail price for a month's supply of Sprintec is around $15.
+The manufacturers have discontinued ortho Tri-Cyclen, but generic brands with the same active ingredients include Tri-Estarylla and Tri-Sprintec.
+The average retail price for a month's supply of Tri-Sprintec is around $15.

 The cost of Estrostep ranges from $44 to $142 for a month's supply.

-Best birth control pill for folate supplementation: Beyaz
+What is the best birth control pill for folate supplementation?

 Beyaz brand name pills cost between $163 to $233 for a monthly supply without insurance.
 Your insurance is most likely to cover a generic brand of birth control pill over brand name drugs.
 However, there are no generic brand alternatives to Beyaz, which means most insurance providers don't cover it.

 Beyaz has similar side effects as Yaz.
 Some include headaches, nausea, spotting, and weight gain.
-It's rare for healthy women to experience severe side effects like tumors, blood clots, and high blood pressure on Beyaz.
+It's rare for healthy women and people who menstruate to experience severe side effects like blood clots, and high blood pressure on Beyaz.

 When deciding what type of birth control to use for treating acne, it's important to speak to your doctor.
-What is useful for one woman might be ineffective for another woman.
+What is useful for one person might be ineffective for another.

 How do birth control pills work for acne?

-Women usually produce low levels of androgen, a group of hormones that help regulate libido, energy, and muscle formation in women.
+Women and people who menstruate usually produce low levels of androgens, a group of hormones that help regulate libido, energy, and muscle formation.
 An example of an androgen you might know is testosterone.